SIMPLE PROTEIN OAT FLOUR BREAD

 Bread is not the enemy, nor are carbs.
 Eating too much food, being in a calorie surplus, is what makes you gain weight.
 Also not everything needs to be high in protein to be a valuable component of a meal or snack.
 I do like personally to have protein with every meal as it helps me to stay satiated for longer, keeps my blood sugar levels steady and I also just feel that it means my muscles are getting what they need to help them recover and grow…once combined with some carbs!

 This oat bread is so simple to make and has a beautiful flavour and texture.
 I personally much prefer it toasted.
 It’s similar to a soda bread consistency, dense but not too heavy.
 Once toasted it’s soft in the middle, with a thick crumb, and goes beautifully crispy and golden around the edges.
-Macros per slice provided with the recipe for anyone concerned or interested.

 - Preheat oven to 180C (350F).

 - Mix together all dry ingredients in a bowl.